olaviinha/MidiTurmoil/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/olaviinha/MidiGenerators/blob/main/Transcriber.ipynb)

 Transcriber takes an audio file or a youtube link, separates it into stems using Deezer Spleeter, then transcribes the track or selected stem to MIDI notation using Google Magenta's Onsets and Frames Piano Transcription.
-Decent accuracy is reached only with piano.